 \subsection{Performance Recovery Techniques After Bit-flip Attack}

 With the goal of introducing a resilient transformer-based model, in \cite{FAR}, a unique architecture is demonstrated called Forget and Rewire.
 This approach finds out ineffective weight parameters using sensitivity analysis based on the gradients of the weights.
 After identifying those dead weights, this algorithm forgets them and rewrites those configurations of inputs with a division factor that dilutes the gradient of a significant weight by half.
 From the attackers' perspective, the weight rankings change, and the attackers need to flip more bits than before to do the same performance degradation.
 With this scheme implemented, the model's performance drop no more than 2\%.
 Another approach called NeuroPots \cite{NeuroPots} introduces a proactive defense mechanism for neural networks.
 This mechanism adds honey neurons, which are enhanced activation values with an expanding coefficient that puts these neurons up in the weight ranking to attack.
 These particular neurons will be monitored, and if the attack is detected, then securely stored clean honey weights will be replaced by clean ones.
 The model's accuracy can be restored to 90\% after mitigation.
-In \cite{ZeroingMethod}, a fault tolerance technique is showcased for Vision Transformers where, the Least Significant Bit of all parameters are replaced with parity bit and forced to have an even parity.
+Another method explored in the deep neural network domain \cite{NAPER} detects faults by verifying a layer-wise relation between base and redundant model weights, using quick sum checks followed by checksums to isolate corruption.
+Recovery inverts this relation to reconstruct faulty parameters, with a scheduler managing the process to maintain inference.
+While effective for compact models, its reliance on per-layer comparisons, redundant models, and layer slack makes it unsuitable for LLMs due to their scale, memory demands, and tightly coupled transformer layers.
+In \cite{ZeroingMethod}, a fault tolerance technique is showcased for Vision Transformers where the Least Significant Bit of all parameters is replaced with a parity bit and forced to have an even parity.
 This works as an error detection system when a bit is flipped, then in the parity check, a flag is raised as an attack.
 The affected parameter is zeroed out.
-This mechanism can keep ViT's accuracy above 85\% with a threshold Bit Error Rate of 2e-5.\\ These fault detection and recovery techniques are implemented and tested in neural networks or small-scale transformers, whereas large-scale LMMs have billions of parameters, and bit-flip attacks on them exhibit a more subtle yet progressively degrading effect.
-These still leave a research gap in pinpointing the location of a bit-flip attack and recovery technique using the attacked LLM.
-Targeting to fill that gap, BitFlipScope introduces recovery mechanisms, both differential and self-referential settings, that complement these architectural defenses by enabling post-attack localization and recovery of bit flips without requiring retraining, auxiliary neurons, or pre-embedded fault-tolerant structures.
+This mechanism can keep ViT's accuracy above 85\% with a threshold Bit Error Rate of 2e-5.In the setting of language models, LM-Fix \cite{lmfix} introduces a bit flip detection scheme that feeds a fixed test vector through the model and compares the final layer tensor with a stored reference to detect corruption.
+For recovery, it flushes caches, identifies the faulty layer by comparing intermediate activations, locates corrupted rows and columns through a rotation-based search, and restores weights by solving a linear system using redundancy buffers, avoiding a full model reload.
+However, it fails to detect low-impact Silent Safe Bit Flips and relies on a single fixed test vector that can be exploited by adaptive attacks.
+The fixed vector may not activate certain neurons or weight paths.
+Moreover, the method assumes linearity even in nonlinear layers and introduces memory overhead of up to 5\%.\\ Aside from LM-Fix, most fault detection and recovery techniques are designed for neural networks or small-scale transformers.
+Large language models contain billions of parameters, and bit flip attacks on them produce subtle but progressively degrading effects.
+Consequently, a gap remains in localizing bit flip attacks and recovering using the attacked LLM itself.
+To address this gap, BitFlipScope introduces recovery mechanisms in both differential and self-referential settings, enabling post attack localization and recovery of bit flips without retraining, auxiliary neurons, or pre-embedded fault tolerant structures.